airportyh/deep-zoom-debugger/README.md

 ## Todo

-* display function parameters initial value
 * show return values for call exprs
+* make nested call exprs work
 * make it not rewrite the function calls by replacing the arguments with concrete values
 * fix bug of bottom code text not displaying when 2 call exprs are at the same level and we are zoomed in to them
 * play with different programs
-* code clean up: for finding call exprs, do it per line
 * optimization: fitbox - straight calculation, no need to do binary search for fixed width fonts
 * optimization: smartly avoid render code if box is off screen
 * implement variable display for composite types (arrays and dictionaries)